 Mediation - closed.
 Mediation is a process in which the parties to a dispute, with the assistance of a mediator, identify the disputed issues, develop options, consider alternatives, and try to reach an agreement.
 Mediations are conducted by VCAT-accredited mediators, who may or may not be a VCAT member.
 The mediation and the outcome of a mediation are confidential.
 Find out more about Mediations.

 Compulsory conference - closed.
-A compulsory conference aims to identify and clarify the nature of the issues in dispute, promote a settlement of the proceeding, identify the questions of fact and law to be decided by VCAT, and allow the VCAT member to give directions concerning the conduct of the proceeding.
-Compulsory conferences are always conducted by a VCAT member.
+A compulsory conference aims to identify and clarify the nature of the issues in dispute, promote a settlement of the proceeding, identify the questions of fact and law to be decided by VCAT, and provide directions concerning the conduct of the proceeding.
 The compulsory conference and its outcome are confidential.
 Find out more about Compulsory conferences.

 Addressing a VCAT member in a hearing

 When you attend, you may need to ask the member a question - for example, ask permission to use a mobile device.
-We explain how to address a member on the On final hearing day page.
+Find out how to address a member.

 Closed court orders